 It all started with a commitment to preserving and protecting Clifton Bay and other common marine environments surrounding New Providence Island.
 From a maritime cargo facility proposed in the early 1990s to sprawling residential development proposed in the late 1990s, this ecologically sensitive and culturally important area has faced a number of threats over the years.

-In the late 1990s, a group proposed building a 600-home golf course development on the 200 undeveloped acres of Clifton Cay.
+In the late 1990s, a group proposed building a 600-home, golf course development on the 200 undeveloped acres of Clifton Cay.
 The development would have disrupted delicate ecosystems and disturbed historic sites dating back more than a thousand years to the time that Lucayan Indian villages dotted the coastline on the western edge of New Providence Island.

 A report to the Natural Resources Defense Council issued in 2000 found the development of this crucial piece of shoreline would be “detrimental to the two most important coastal resources in The Bahamas: sandy beaches and living coral reefs.”
-Faced with the potential loss of what the New York Times quoted an archaeologist describing as a veritable Rosetta Stone for understanding life on the island from ancient times through 18th Century plantation life, a group of motivated Bahamians, environmentalists, preservationists and ultimately government officials came together to protect the area.
+Faced with the potential loss of what the New York Times quoted an archaeologist describing it “…as a veritable Rosetta Stone for understanding life on the island from ancient times through 18th Century plantation life,” a group of motivated Bahamians, environmentalists, preservationists and ultimately government officials came together to protect the area.